Dublin Residential Program

 Located in a peaceful rural setting at the base of Mount Monadnock in Dublin, N.H., Phoenix House Dublin provides residential substance use treatment for adults in a physically and psychologically safe environment.
 The goal of the program is to foster a sense of well-being, dignity, and respect in the individual and for others.

-For New Hampshire and Vermont residents, Phoenix House Dublin provides short-term residential care in a highly structured environment focused on resolving addiction issues, building the foundation for a sustainable recovery, and developing a healthy, productive and meaningful lifestyle.
+For New Hampshire residents, Phoenix House Dublin provides short-term residential care in a highly structured environment focused on resolving addiction issues, building the foundation for a sustainable recovery, and developing a healthy, productive and meaningful lifestyle.

 Treatment utilizes evidence-based practices and combines individual counseling, clinical groups, educational seminars, and recreational activities that challenge patients to understand the nature of their substance use disorder and become accustomed to living in recovery.
 Clients experience a sense of community and are encouraged to pursue positive goals and values.